By Wil Dubois

-A1C Test: Why Do We Take it?
+A1C Test: Why Do We Take It?

 We run the A1C because meters, unlike the magic mirror, lie.
 Well, that’s not really true.
 Meters don’t lie so much as mislead.
 They mislead because we can rarely get enough test strips for them, and even if we could, it’s impossible to test at all times of the night and day with a meter.
 We rely on the A1C to give us a snapshot of the big picture.
 The test averages all the highs and lows, the bright spots and dark corners.
 The days and the nights.
 The weekdays and the weekends.

 You know, if you only tested your blood sugar with a meter first thing in the morning, you could easily mislead yourself about how good your diabetes control is.
 For most dFolks, first thing in the morning is low tide.
 It’s the time when blood sugar is at its lowest.
-If you then eat oatmeal, toast, and dates, your blood sugar might soar upwards, and stay high for hours—perhaps all day—not dropping again until the middle of the night.
+If you then eat oatmeal, toast, and dates, your blood sugar might soar upwards, and stay high for hours—perhaps all day, not dropping again until the middle of the night.

 The once-a-day in the morning test is missing the real action: the fact that you are high half the time.
 That’s the magical beauty of the A1C—it can’t be so easily fooled.
 It peeks behind the curtain to see what’s really happening.
 But that doesn’t mean that testing with a meter is a waste of time—far from it.
 Read on.

 While the A1C tells an important story, it doesn’t tell the whole story.
 The A1C only gives us an average picture of your blood sugar, and that can be as misleading as a meter.
-Consider this: If your blood sugar ranged equally between 100 mg/dL and 200 mg/dL, your average would be smack dab in the middle at 150, right?
-That same 150 average can be created by a number set that runs from 50 to 250, which I’m sure we’d all agree is less than desirable.
+Consider this: if your blood sugar ranged equally between 100 mg/dL and 200 mg/dL, your average would be smack dab in the middle at 150, right?
+That same 150 average can be created by a number set that runs from 50 to 250, which, I’m sure we’d all agree, is less than desirable.

-While the A1C gives us a measure of the average, it gives us no clue as to the range of the blood sugar that created that average—and wide ranges in blood sugar have been implicated by recent research as playing a large role in the development of complications.
+While the A1C gives us a measure of the average, it gives us no clue as to the range of blood sugar levels that created that average—and wide ranges in blood sugar have been implicated by recent research as playing a large role in the development of complications.
 That’s where smart testing comes into the picture.
 If you test your blood sugar strategically throughout the week, checking at different times (before and after different meals, and even in the middle of the night, occasionally) and combine that information with the A1C, you’ll be even smarter than the magic mirror.
 You’ll truly see all.
 Just using a meter, or just using the A1C, only gives you part of the picture.
 Used together, it’s…well, magical.

 Of course, one of the best things the A1C tells us is trend over time.
 We can compare an A1C run today with one run three months ago, and with one run three months before that.
-We can see if our blood sugar control is stable, improving, or (((shudder))) getting worse.
-Done on a regular basis, the A1C test acts as an excellent canary in a coalmine: an early-warning system capable of telling you ahead of time if your diabetes is worsening.
+We can see if our blood sugar control is stable, improving, or (shudder) getting worse.
+Done on a regular basis, the A1C test acts as an excellent canary in a coal mine: an early-warning system capable of telling you ahead of time if your diabetes is worsening.

-Translating A1C Into a Language You Speak
+Translating A1C into a Language You Speak